Introduction

 Use of Protective Sealants

-- Ensure Complete Coverage: Apply the sealant evenly to cover all surfaces, including edges and joints, for maximum protection.
+- Ensure Complete Coverage: Apply the sealant evenly to all surfaces, including edges and joints, for maximum protection.

 Implementing Proper Drainage Systems